emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

 mvc            - toplevel directory, under edge_stack
   framework    - Classes that define the MVC fundamental state and behavior interfaces   - Interface classes.
-Subclass these for new Resource types and new Views models       - The user/developer code, implementing the interfaces tests        - unit tests for the new models and views views        - View classes based on LitElement and using Models and Collections
+Subclass these for new Resource types and new Views models       - The user/developer models, based on IResource and IResourceCollection tests        - unit tests for the new models and views views        - The user/developer views, based on IResourceView and IResourceCollectionView
 ```

 #### framework